 Internet in Thailand

-For most expats having reliable internet is a priority.
-Whether it’s for work or as a means to keep in touch with family and friends back in their home country, internet connectivity is a necessity for expats.
-There are many internet service providers in Thailand, especially in big cities like Bangkok.
+For most expats, having reliable internet is a priority, whether for work or to keep in touch with family and friends back in their home country.
+Thailand has many internet service providers, especially in big cities like Bangkok.
 Nationally, the four major ISPs are True Online, AIS, 3BB Fiber, and TOT Fibernet.
 The speed of connection varies widely according to the package and service provider chosen.

 WiFi hotspots are regularly available in most malls, restaurants and hotels.
 Free connections in public places should generally be avoided to prevent issues such as hacking or data theft.
-Free WiFi connections from restaurants and hotels are usually safe, but the connection speeds do vary.
+Free WiFi connections from restaurants and hotels are often safe, but the connection speeds do vary.

 Postal services in Thailand